Move over boring breakfast, there’s a new, tasty breakfast bar in town!

 - Add 1/2 cup of your favorite nuts, pecans, walnuts, almonds to the batter.

 - Perfect bananas for baking don’t look so perfect.
 Allow the bananas to get very ripe, very speckled or even almost black.
 The darker the skin of a banana, the sweeter the fruit will be.
-The sweeter the fruit, the better your dessert or Homemade Peanut Butter Oatmeal Breakfast Blondies will be!
+The sweeter the fruit, the better your dessert or blondies will be!

 - Also, try adding dried raisins, blueberries or cranberries to your mixture.